 “Like other manufacturing businesses, recent years have seen real challenges with the pandemic and war in Ukraine affecting global trade.
 However, we have continued to make significant investments at Windymains to respond to growing demand for fencing, decking and other timber products.

-“We need reassurance from the UK Government that in delivering targets for tree planting it will provide the commercial timber supplies we need in future to continue to invest and ideally to reduce the UK’s need for ever-increasing imports of timber.
-It’s good to know that what we want is closely aligned with Labour Party goals to grow the green economy and sustainable businesses like Glennon Brothers.”
+“We need reassurance from the UK Government that in delivering targets for tree planting it will provide the commercial timber supplies we need in future to continue to invest and ideally to reduce the UK’s need for ever-increasing imports of timber.”

 Craig Turner, Chief Executive of Alba Trees which grows over 30 million young trees a year at its nursery near Tranent, added: